martin-papy/qdrant-loader/docs/users/configuration/environment-variables.md

 # Environment Variables Reference

-This comprehensive reference covers all environment variables used by QDrant Loader and its MCP server.
-Environment variables provide a secure and flexible way to configure your QDrant Loader installation.
+This reference covers the environment variables actually used by QDrant Loader and its MCP server.
+Environment variables provide a secure way to configure credentials and basic settings.

 ## 🎯 Overview

-Environment variables are the recommended way to configure sensitive information like API keys and connection strings.
-They take precedence over configuration files and provide a secure way to manage credentials across different environments.
+Environment variables are used primarily for sensitive information like API keys and connection strings.
+They are substituted into configuration files using `${VARIABLE_NAME}` syntax.

 ### Configuration Priority